iotaledger/iota/crates/iota-framework/docs/stardust/alias_output.md

 ## Function `extract_assets`

 The function extracts assets from a legacy <code><a href="alias_output.md#0x107a_alias_output_AliasOutput">AliasOutput</a></code>.
-- returns the IOTA Balance,
+- returns the coin Balance,
 - the native tokens Bag,
 - and the <code>Alias</code> object that persists the AliasID=ObjectID from Stardust.